chad-m/zh_scraper/README.md

 # Async web scraper for Zerohedge.com

-ETL code to asynchronously scrape zerohedge.com and process raw html pages.
+ETL code to asynchronously scrape zerohedge.com and process raw html pages using concurrent.futures from Python.